Skip to content

 )

-Accessing the original response
+Accessing the original response and usage tokens

 If you want to access anything like usage or other metadata, the original response is available on the Model._raw_response attribute.